StatCan/aaw/docs/en/2-Publishing/Dash.md

 with little code.

 <!-- prettier-ignore -->
-!!! danger "Running your Notebook Server and accessing the port"
+!!! note "Running your Notebook Server and accessing the port"
     When running any tool from your Jupyter Notebook that posts a website to a port, you will not be able to simply access it from `http://localhost:5000/` as normally suggested in the output upon running the web-app.